-In 1968 two members of the church at Fulneck, Sr E Harrison and Sr K Mitchell,decided to convert two almost derelict buildings to make a museum of Moravian artefacts not only concerning the history of the Fulneck settlement but of the Moravian Church world wide.
+In 1968 two members of Fulneck Moravian Church, Sr E Harrison and Sr K Mitchell,decided to convert two almost derelict buildings to make a museum.
 The money needed was raised by holding coffee mornings, donations and 2,000 jars of marmalade.
 In July 1969, the museum opened with a charge of 5d for adults and 3d for children.

-Artefacts brought back by Moravian missionaries from Labrador and the Himalayas can be found in this room as well as items relating to Moravian life.
-There are examples of whitework, known as Dresden lace, done by 18th and 19th century Moravian sisters as a trade to support themselves.
-Children may find the Inuit carved animals of interest such as the ivory walruses.
+Artefacts brought back by Moravian Church missionaries from Labrador and the Himalayas can be found in this room, as well as items relating to life at Fulneck Settlement.
+There are examples of whitework, known as Dresden lace, done by the Sisters in the 18th and 19th century as a trade to support themselves.
+Children may find the Inuit carved animals of interest, such as the ivory walruses.

 The parlour gives a suggestion of the leisure activities of the 19th century.
 There are toys of the period, writing a sewing implements and other items, in particular a collection of Goss souvenirs.
 The table is set for tea.